huajunge/academicpages/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student at the School of Computing and Artificial Intelligence, SWJTU University, China, under the supervision of Prof. [Yu Zheng](http://urban-computing.com/yuzheng) and [Tianrui Li](https://faculty.swjtu.edu.cn/litianrui/en/index.htm).
+Dr. Huajun He is currently a researcher in Tencent.
+His primary responsibility is to intelligently manage large amounts of time-serises data.
+He got his Ph.D. degree in the School of Computing and Artificial Intelligence, SWJTU University, China, under the supervision of Prof. [Yu Zheng](http://urban-computing.com/yuzheng) and [Tianrui Li](https://faculty.swjtu.edu.cn/litianrui/en/index.htm).
 I was a research intern in JD Intelligent Cities Research and JD iCity, under the supervision of Dr. [Jie Bao](https://jie-bao.org).
 My research interests include urban computing, database, spatio-temporal data management, and distributed systems.

 Education
 =========